martino72/FEWD-a01/README.md

 FEWD assignment 1

 ##Introducction
 Hi!
-I'm Martin A guy with lots of interest in Computers.
+I'm Martino A guy with lots of interest in Computers.
 And I'm taking FEWD2 so far everything is going well, I hope to learn many new things this year, I hope someday i will become a web developer

 I have a family I'm also proud Dad and dedicated Husband, and I have 2 dogs that I like to walk with them and I also like to drink coffee